mynk-tmr/notes/ReactJS/Beginner.md

 ### useTransition
 - used to update state(s) without blocking UI
-- If you want to start a Transition in response to some prop or a custom Hook value, try `useDeferredValue`.
-- use cases
+- uses
 	- some Tab renders for long & blocks UI ? --> `useTransition`
+	- Building a Suspense-enabled router (see docs)
+- `useDeferredValue` instead when
+	- transition depends on some prop or a custom Hook value
-	-
+	- for controlled inputs

 ```js
 const [isPending, startTransition] = useTransition();